-Endometriosis is a common, treatable disease that affects over six million women worldwide and is known to be present in thirty percent of women with infertility.
+Endometriosis is a common, treatable disease that affects over six million women in the US and Canada and is known to be present in thirty percent of women with infertility.
 If detected and treated in a timely manner, endometriosis does not have to affect your fertility success.

 WE CAN HELP